Sepulven/webserv/README.md

 ### Understanding the config file

 The config file is defined in a YAML-like file.
-Its structure is very similar except for the fact we can have multiple definitions of the same variable, the variables are going to be stored as an array.
+Its structure is very similar to YAML except for the fact we can have multiple definitions of the same variable, in this case, the variables are going to be stored as an array.

 For example:
 ```YAML
 server: